Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 25 times

 AzerTAg.az

-“Military units of the armed forces of Armenia violated ceasefire 25 times throughout the day in various directions of the front,” Azerbaijan`s Ministry of Defense said in a statement.
+“Military units of the armed forces of Armenia violated ceasefire 25 times throughout the day in various direction of the front, using sniper rifles,” Azerbaijan`s Ministry of Defense said in a statement.

-“Armenian armed forces, located in Voskevan village and on nameless hills in Noyemberyan region and on nameless hills in Ijevan region subjected to fire the positions of the Azerbaijan Army located in Gushchu Ayrim, Ashaghi Eskipara, Bala Jafarli villages of Gazakh region.”
+“Armenian armed forces, located on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located on nameless hills in Gadabay region.”

-“The positions of the Azerbaijan Army were also fired from the positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Tartar region, Ajarli, Marzili villages of Aghdam region, Nuzgar village of Jabrayil region, as well as from the positions located on nameless hills in Goranboy, Tartar and Aghdam regions,” the ministry added.
+“The positions of Azerbaijan Army were also fired from the positions of Armenian military units located near the occupied Goyarkh village of Terter region, Garakhanbayli, Gorgan villages of Fuzuli region, as well as from the positions located on nameless hills in Terter and Khojavend regions,” the ministry said.

 Text contains orthographic mistake